 The Westchester Wing Bowl

-Our editors conduct a blind taste test to rank six of the County’s wing hot spots.
+Our editors conduct a blind taste test to rank six of the county’s wing hot spots.

 Our Super Bowl Guide would be woefully incomplete without proper info on the best places to enjoy the quintessential game day indulgence—wings.
-And if there’s one thing the editorial staff loves here at Westchester, it’s wings.
+And if there’s one thing the editorial staff loves here at Westchester Magazine, it’s wings.
 So you can imagine how quickly a typical “where to grab…” story escalated into an all-out competition, a taste-test, to discover the county’s top wings.

 Eleven testers strong, we ordered about two dozen wings from six local spots with revered wing credentials: The Tavern at Croton Landing, The Rye Roadhouse (our neighbor, for full disclosure), The Lazy Boy Saloon, Memphis Mae’s, The Beechmont Tavern, and Smokehouse Chili Grill.
 Why limit it to six?
 Including too many vendors, we reasoned, would invite “wing fatigue” and gradually diminish our enthusiasm for the test, disadvantaging those wings tasted in the competition’s later stages.